Tips for finding the right candidate and keeping them

 1. Develop an Ideal Candidate Persona

-When searching for the right candidate you want a specific individual for a particular industry niche.
-You can accomplish this by research, data and facts to create the candidate persona.
-The persona can include their characteristics, skills, qualifications and educational background, and you can tailor your recruiting efforts toward attracting the right candidate.
+When searching for the right executive leader, you want a specific individual for a particular role and industry niche.
+You can accomplish this by research, data, and facts to create the candidate persona.
+The persona can include their characteristics, skills, qualifications, and educational background, and you can tailor your recruiting efforts toward attracting the right candidate.

 According to the Society of Human Resource Management, 84 percent of organizations are using social media in their recruitment efforts, including job boards, online forums, and blogs.
 A good way to target potential candidates is on LinkedIn and Facebook via a job posting or a direct message.
 Sending a tweet to open jobs and adding hashtags is another way, as well as sharing photos or videos of company-sponsored events on Instagram and YouTube.
 Don’t be afraid to embrace these social platforms.
 If using social media, it’s important that you know your target, segment, and utilize a more direct approach.
 Communicate with individuals directly based on their specific skill sets and experience.